automatisch/automatisch/packages/docs/pages/build-integrations/triggers.md

 ```

 :::tip
 If you add new triggers, you need to add them to the `triggers/index.ts` file and export all triggers as an array.
+The order of triggers in this array will be reflected in the Automatisch user interface.
 :::

 ## Add metadata